How to Choose the Best Tech Stack for Web Development for Your Website

 Security requirements

-There’s no technology that guarantees absolute protection from data leaks, malicious attacks, and other forms of security and privacy risks.
+There’s no technology that guarantees absolute protection from data leaks, malicious attacks, and other forms of security and privacy risks in a web application.
 However, this shouldn’t excuse you from being discerning about the technologies and practices that protect users and their data as best as possible.

 When it comes to selecting frameworks, choose those that regularly provide updates and additional support.
 For example, React and Ruby on Rails usually release new versions every few months.
 Further, the technology stack will also determine the setup of security tools that your development and security team will apply to the project, such as static vulnerability analysis tools (SAST), vulnerability scanners, containers analysis, and dependency analyzers, among others.